yannick-burkard/greyHeronRecognition/greyHeronDetection/detection/README.md

 2. `'yolo_path'`: path of yolov5 repository (relative to parent directory)
 3. `'data_path'`: can be string or list containing directory(ies) and / or file paths (both relative to the parent directory) of the images to be detected (e.g. `['data/SBU3','data/SBU2','data/NEN/2017_NEN1_02090354.JPG']
 4. `'model_path'`: path of the YOLOv5 model (e.g. `'greyHeronDetection/saved_models/md_zenodo_v5b0.0.0.pt'` for Megadetector, `'greyHeronDetection/framework_pwl/runs/train/20240615_204402/results/weights/last.pt'` for fine-tuned model)
-5. `'iou_tsh'`: IoU threshold for non-max supression, default by yolov5 is 0.45
+5. `'iou_tsh'`: IoU threshold for non-max supression, default for yolov5 is 0.45
 6. `'imgsz'`: input image resolution
 7. `'n_gpus'`: number of gpus being used
 8. `'save_dir'`: path of directory where results are saved (relative to parent directory)